j-manli/soc-analyst-notebook/cheatsheets/mde_triage_queries/Endpoint-Triage-Runbook.md

 * Why the alert triggered
 * Why the behavior is legitimate
 * Which user/process caused it
-* Why the surrounding activity is expected
+* Why surrounding activity is expected
-* That no relevant suspicious follow-on activity was identified in the telemetry reviewed
+* That no relevant suspicious follow-on activity was identified within the telemetry reviewed

 Example:

 > The alerting activity appears consistent with legitimate behavior.
-Review of surrounding endpoint telemetry did not identify additional suspicious process, network, file, logon, or registry activity within the reviewed time window.
+Review of surrounding endpoint telemetry did not identify additional suspicious process, network, file, logon, registry, persistence, or security-impacting activity within the reviewed time window.

 ---